ddspog/inspetor-mups/.github/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute!
 :tada::+1:

-The following is a set of guidelines for contributing to Inspetor Mups (application for tracking sanitation problems at UFCG) and its packages, which are hosted in the [tsu](https://github.com/ddspog/tsu) on GitHub.
+The following is a set of guidelines for contributing to Inspetor Mups (application for tracking sanitation problems at UFCG) and its packages, which are hosted in the [Inspetor Mups](https://github.com/ddspog/inspetor-mups) on GitHub.
 These are just guidelines, not rules, use your best judgment and feel free to propose changes to this document in a pull request.

 #### Table Of Contents